-The IUCN currently has their conservation status as Data Insufficient since many scientists believe that the behavior of various local populations may indicate the existence of two or more subspecies of Orca.
+- This also occurs because many scientists believe that the behavior of various local populations may indicate the existence of two or more subspecies of Orca.

 Orca Physical Characteristics

 The adult Orca possesses a very distinctive color pattern and is therefore rarely confused with any other creature, even at a distance.

 There is also a white patch present behind and above the eye.

 Females are smaller with an average length of 16-23 ft (5-7 m), and an average weight of 8,000 lb (3,629 kg).

-Orca Habitat, Diet, and Behavior
+Orca Distribution, Habitat, and Behavior

 Overall, its food primarily consists of fish, birds, and marine mammals such as baleen whales, other toothed whales, seals, sea lions, walruses, and at times sea otters.